elixir-europe-training/ELIXIR-Training-SPLASH/pages/lifecycle/deliver.md

 **After the training event**:
 * Update material: Based on feedback, reflections and evaluations.
 Plan for how to update the material and plan for delivery for the next iteration.

 ## What are the logistical aspects?
+These are the practical arrangements that support smooth delivery of the training.
+They include everything from venue and platform setup to registration, technical resources, scheduling, and post-training follow-up.

 This is not an exhaustive listing of items to consider.